PashaSmurf/aws-developer-iba-course/course-flow/practise.md

 Create a web application to upload \ download files.

-Stack:
+AWS Stack:
-ECS, ECR, ALB, S3, WAF, RDS or DynamoDB
+ECS, ECR, ALB, S3, WAF, RDS or DynamoDB, Route53, ACM, ElasticCache(Redis) or DAX
 Advanced: Cognito

 Develop stage:

 * You need to create a web application based on Java or Python or NodeJs.
-* In the database we will store only image metadata.
+* In the database we will store only **image metadata**.
-* For actual file storage we will use S3 bucket.
+* For actual file storage we will use **S3 bucket**.
 * For the first version we can store all files in the same folder.
+Then you need to implement logic to create a separate folder for each user where his files will be stored.
+* For the application layer cache you should use redis or dax (based on a db choice)

 Logic: